Michael Thompson (American football)

-Michael Thompson (born February 11, 1977) is a former American football offensive tackle who played in the National Football League.
-Thompson was drafted in the fourth round of the 2000 NFL Draft by the Atlanta Falcons.
-Thompson played for the Falcons until being released in 2002.
-In his career with the Falcons, Thompson played in 4 games, starting just two of them.
-He played college football at Tennessee State University.
+Michael Thompson (born February 11, 1977) is an American former professional football player who was an offensive tackle for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Tennessee State Tigers and was selected by the Falcons in the fourth round of the 2000 NFL draft.
+Thompson played for Atlanta until being released in 2002.
+In his career with the Falcons, Thompson played in four games, starting two of them.

 Criminal activity

 On August 31, 2005, the Atlanta Journal-Constitution reported that Thompson had been arrested.
 He was charged with 3 counts of armed robbery in Suwannee, Georgia.
 Thompson robbed three guests of the Admiral Benbow Inn at gunpoint.